willia4/chip-experiments/auto_pinger/README.md

 ## Hardware Installation

-Connect a button to an XIO GPIO pin on the CHIP.
+If desired, connect a button to an XIO GPIO pin on the CHIP.
 An XIO pin must be used because they support hardware interrupts.
 Connect the other end of the button to ground.

 If desired, connect an LED annode (long lead) to PWM0 and the other end to ground.
 In this setup, PWM0 can source several milliamps of current to the LED.
 Use a resistor to limit the current.